WU-BIMAC/MicroMetaApp-React/README.md

 > **Learn More!** For a thorought description of Micro-Meta App consult our recent **[Nature Methods](https://doi.org/10.1038/s41592-021-01315-z)** and **[BioRxiv.org](https://doi.org/10.1101/2021.05.31.446382)** publications!

-**Background** If you want to learn more about the importannce of metadata and quality control to ensure full reproducibility, quality and scientific value in light microscopy, please take a look at our recent publications describing the development of **community-driven light microscopy metadata specifications** (**[Nature Methods](https://doi.org/10.1038/s41592-021-01327-9)** and **[BioRxiv.org](https://doi.org/10.1101/2021.04.25.441198)**) and our _overview manuscript_ entitled **"A perspective on Microscopy Metadata: data provenance and quality control"**, which is available on [ArXiv.org](https://arxiv.org/abs/1910.11370).
+**Background** If you want to learn more about the importance of metadata and quality control to ensure full reproducibility, quality and scientific value in light microscopy, please take a look at our recent publications describing the development of **community-driven light microscopy metadata specifications** (**[Nature Methods](https://doi.org/10.1038/s41592-021-01327-9)** and **[BioRxiv.org](https://doi.org/10.1101/2021.04.25.441198)**) and our _overview manuscript_ entitled **"A perspective on Microscopy Metadata: data provenance and quality control"**, which is available on [ArXiv.org](https://arxiv.org/abs/1910.11370).

 # Micro-Meta App React implementation